dell/csm-docs/content/docs/support/license/_index.md

   Obtain trial License for Tech-preview of Dell Container Storage Modules (CSM)
 ---

+{{% pageinfo color="primary" %}}
+Application Mobility is available with [APEX Navigator for Kubernetes](https://www.dell.com/en-ca/dt/apex/storage/public-cloud/navigator.htm#kubernetes) for US-based customers.
+Trial licenses for Application Mobility will not be issued for US-based customers.
+{{% /pageinfo %}}

 The tech-preview releases of [Container Storage Modules](https://github.com/dell/csm) for Application Mobility and Encryption require a license.
 This section details how to request a license.

 ## Requesting a License